mark-magic/mark-magic/packages/website/docs/en/book.md

             uses: actions/deploy-pages@v2
     ```

-    > Make sure the `base` configuration of the plugin-docs is set correctly, see [Setting a Common Base Path](#setting-a-common-base-path)
+    > Make sure the `base` configuration of plugin-docs is correct, see [Setting Up a Base Path](#setting-up-a-base-path) for more information.

-2. In the **Pages** tab of your repository settings, select **Build and deployment > Source** and choose **GitHub Actions**.
+2. In the repository settings, go to the **Pages** menu item and choose **GitHub Actions** under **Build and deployment > Source**.

-3. Push your modifications to GitHub and wait for the GitHub Actions workflow to complete.
-Your site should be deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/`, depending on your settings.
-Your website will be automatically deployed on the main branch every time you push changes.
+3. Push your changes to GitHub and wait for the GitHub Actions workflow to complete.
+Your site should be deployed at `https://<username>.github.io/[repository]/` or `https://<custom-domain>/` depending on your settings.
+Your site will be automatically deployed on each push to the main branch.

 ## Next Steps

-- For a better understanding of how it works, continue reading [the plugin](./plugin/index.md)
+- To learn more about how things work, continue reading the [Plugins](./plugin/index.md) section.